 On the back of the daguerreotype housings were inscriptions made by at least five different people.
 They indicate the exact location where the photos were taken.
 Three of these inscriptions, as shown below, also give us valuable clues about the people and stories related to these faded photographs.

 From these clues, we can extract three information.
 First, whoever took these photos were obviously fluent in English.
 Second, the first inscription suggests that the owner once lived in a “country home” (meaning a secondary residence) in Mariquina.
 Lastly, the mention of the names “Mr. Sturgis” and “Mr. Dyce’s” hints that the photographer was closely related to these people.

 The Sturgises were among the first American families who settled in the Philippines long before the Philippine-American War.
 Their company, considered as the “greatest hemp and sugar-cane company” in the Philippines, remained active until 1875.
-“Mr. Dyce’s,” meanwhile, could be the Englisman who led a trader insurance company established in Manila in 1850.
+“Mr. Dyce’s,” meanwhile, could be the Englishman who led a trader insurance company established in Manila in 1850.

-Let’s now have a closer look at the 18 stunning Manila daguerreotypes organized into four groups: Manila district, Manila proper, Marikina, and provinces along the Laguna lake.
+Let’s now have a closer look at the 18 stunning Manila daguerreotypes organized into four groups: Manila district, Manila proper, Marikina, and provinces along the Laguna Lake.
 If you prefer a real-life encounter, you might want to visit the Hispanic Society of America in New York City.